 Dressage: a smooth-running success

-The Dressage test events for the Alltech FEI World Equestrian GamesTM 2014 in Normandy have come to a close and the fifteen riders who competed in Caen are on their way back home to prepare for forthcoming competitions, in a bid to be chosen to represent their country at the greatest equestrian event of the year.
+The Dressage test events for the Alltech FEI World Equestrian GamesTM 2014 in Normandy have come to a close and the fifteen riders who competed in Caen are now back at home to prepare for forthcoming competitions, in a bid to be chosen to represent their country at the greatest equestrian event of the year.
 The winners of the Special Grand Prix and the Freestyle Grand Prix, the UK’s Carl Hester and Spain’s Cristobal Belmonte, are in agreement: the reception was faultless, the surfaces are remarkable, there is nothing bad to say.

 These comments have clearly contributed to the good humour that prevails in the organisers’ camp, though their focus is still firmly set on the mission in hand: to pay attention to detail and plan for all eventualities so that everything is ready for the main event.